Senior Honor Thesis

 NOTE: The major GPA is based solely on courses completed at Berkeley.

-Anthropology courses in progress, for a total of at least 16 units in Anthropology at UC Berkeley
+• complete at least 8 units of Anthropology courses and be enrolled in at least 8 more units successfully (for a total of at least 16 units in Anthropology at UC Berkeley)

 Your first priority is settling on a general topic and a particular faculty advisor.
-If you are unsure which faculty member in the Anthropology Department might best help you, consult with the undergraduate advisor in 215 Anthropology and Art Practice Building (Formerly Known As Kroeber Hall).
+If you are unsure which faculty member in the Anthropology Department might best help you, consult with the undergraduate advisor in 215 Anthropology and Art Practice Building (Formerly Known As Kroeber Hall), and with the Anthropology Faculty Undergraduate Advisors.
 Prepare a brief thesis proposal--a statement of the research question and your plan of action including a discussion of the research methods you will employ.
 Visit your prospective thesis advisor with your proposal in hand and ask if they are able to sponsor you.
 If the response is "yes," then the subsequent process is largely up to you and your thesis advisor.
 If the answer is "no" (the faculty member may be on leave the coming year, unable to commit the time that you and your project merit, etc.), meet with additional faculty until you find sponsorship.

 In addition to the sponsorship of an Anthropology professor as thesis advisor, the honors program requires you to have a second faculty sponsor, commonly referred to as the second reader.
 The second reader is only required to read and comment on a near-final version of the thesis, but may choose to play a greater role.
 In unique circumstances, the second reader may be a professor from another department, if approved by the Anthropology thesis advisor.
 Discuss with your thesis advisor who would make a good reader for your project, and arrange to meet with a prospective reader(s).
 If they agree to work with you as your Thesis Advisor, you are ready to complete the thesis process.
 Ask your main Faculty Advisor to email the Anthropology Undergrad Advisor, (me :), to request your enrollment into the Prof's H195A, during the enrollment phase.
 Although it is helpful to secure both thesis readers at the start of the process, the second reader is sometimes identified within the first or beginning of the second semester of the Thesis program.
 But remember to always consult with your Main Faculty Advisor on the who to approach for the Second Reader position.